satyajitghana/satyajitghana.github.io/content/blog/opengl-vs19/setup-opengl.md

+﻿title: Setup OpenGL w/ Visual Studio 2019 on Windows 10 x64
+date: 2020-03-07 10:20
+modified: 2020-08-30 19:30
+category: tutorial
+tags: opengl, vs2019, windows 10
+slug: opengl-vs19
+author: satyajit-ghana
+Summary: This is a tutorial on how to setup OpenGL on Visual Studio 2019 for Windows 10 x64, we'll be using Freeglut library for the same

-﻿# Setup OpenGL with Visual Studio 2019 on Windows 10 x64
+# Setup OpenGL with Visual Studio 2019 on Windows 10 x64

 ## Introduction